 IPO Subscription Status Defined

-In other words, an IPO subscription status refers to how many times investors have subscribed to a public issue.
+A company’s IPO subscription status refers to how investors have subscribed to a public issue.
 The goal of an IPO is to sell all of its shares — or, to reach an IPO subscription status of fully subscribed, and a valuation in line with its calculations for pricing its IPO.

 In that event, all of a company’s shares are spoken for prior to hitting the exchanges, and any leftover shares won’t see their values reduced in order to attract buyers.
 Early investors looking to cash out after an IPO typically must wait for the lock-up period to expire before they can sell their shares.

 Keep in mind that many IPO stocks in the U.S. are gobbled up by large, institutional investors involved with the IPO’s underwriter.
-Just as the average retail investor is not typically included in an IPO roadshow, they likely won’t have a chance to buy an IPO stock at its offering price, as they’ll need to wait until it goes public.
+But although the average retail investor is not typically included in an IPO roadshow, they may still be able to buy an IPO stock at its offering price.

 Why IPO Subscription Status Matters